 Solution: Understand which hosts need to be accessed for SLE instance registration and software updates; Create a new security rule to allow connections from the SLE instance to these specific hosts.

 A Pay-As-You-Go SLE instance (client) must be able to connect to a Region (metadata) server during registration.
 The instance must also connect to an Update server to complete registration and when installing new SUSE software or applying patches.
+Connections to these servers over TCP port 443 must be allowed.

-regionsrv” parameter which is located in the
+regionsrv” parameter of the

-/etc/hosts file as the
+/etc/hosts file under the name

 Problem: Cloud instance network traffic is routed through user’s on-premise datacenter before reaching the Update Infrastructure servers.
 Region and Update servers do not respond to zypper or registration requests.